iterative/dvc.org/content/docs/command-reference/plots/show.md

 AUC curves, confusion matrices, etc. All plots defined in `dvc.yaml` are used by default.

-Optionally, specific metrics file `targets` to show are accepted.
-If `targets` are present, they do not have to be defined in `dvc.yaml` as plots.
+Optionally, specific metric file `targets` to show are accepted.
+Note that these don't have to be defined as `plots` in `dvc.yaml`.

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the